RocketPy-Team/RocketPy/docs/development/conflicts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generally, the maintainers will inform you which operation to use when merging your PR. \
-Notice that there is no wrong way to merge branches, but it is important to avoid letting \
+Notice that there is no wrong way to merge branches, but ``rebase`` is usually preferred \
+to keep a more linear history.

-conflicts accumulate, since they can become harder to resolve.
+Furthermore, it is important to avoid letting conflicts accumulate, since they can become \
+harder to resolve.
+It is recommended to update your feature branch frequently with the latest \
+changes from the branch it was branched off.

 Solving Conflicts
 -----------------